Search This Blog

 There are number of ways you can find out what protocols are enable in a SQL Server instance.
 The obvious first one is the SQL Server Configuration Tool on the server where the instance is installed.
 Then you can also look into the sql server error log when the instance first starts up.
 These two I think a DBA might be the most familiar with.

-Then, you could even query the error log using the sp_readerrorlog tsql command or use some text searching tool to find that information.
-The query method however I would say is not a precise one.
+Then, you could view the SQL Server error log or even query it using the sp_readerrorlog tsql command or use some text searching tool to find that information.
+The query method however I would say is not a precise one, simply because the SQL Server error logs could get rolled over into a new ones and even get deleted after reaching the maximum number of error log files to keep.

 But then it's not like you really really need to know this information.
 After all, the usual TCP/IP and Named Pipe protocols required to connect remotely are "generally" enabled by default, even the Shared Memory for local connections, depending on the version of SQL Server and the configuration options you choose during the installation, see Default SQL Server Network Protocol Configuration for more information.